pablogila/CrystalReader/README.md

 ## Error Management

 If you notice a slowdown in the progress bar, expect that some of your files may be incomplete.
-The following actions are taken to give you more information about the files you need to check.
+It is **strongly recommended** to manually check all files marked with an **ERROR** or **WARNING**.

 If a value is not found, an **ERROR** message is displayed with more information.

 If reading a file takes too long, a **WARNING** message is displayed, meaning that even if the data was extracted, it may be incorrect.
 The threshold for considering a warning is defined by the variable **loop_threshold**, which is 5 seconds by default, and may need to be changed if you are running the scripts on a supercomputer, or in a potato with some wires.

-All this information is extracted to an error log, defined by the **error_log** variable.
+All this information is extracted to an error log defined by the **error_log** variable.

 ## Common Functions